 Michael didn’t stop with his messages, either.
 In the music video for Cry, you see long chains of people holding hands across bridges and important landmarks.
 Michael used this opportunity to promote unity and humanity, something the world needed after 9/11.

-It was shortly after the success of Invincible that Michael had his third and final child, Prince Michael Jackson II, whom is nicknamed Blanket.
+It was shortly after the success of Invincible that Michael had his third and final child, Prince Michael Jackson II, who is nicknamed Blanket.

 It was shortly after Michael had finally gotten the family he so badly desired that the sexual abuse accusations started to resurface.